wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       .. note:: Regardless of whether *All Users* or *Current User* is chosen, the software is installed to ``C:\Users\Public\wpilib\YYYY`` where YYYY is the current FRC year.
 If you choose *All Users*, then shortcuts are installed to all users desktop and start menu and system environment variables are set.
 If *Current User* is chosen, then shortcuts and environment variables are set for only the current user.

-      .. note:: The installation directory has changed for 2020.
-In 2019 the software was installed to ``C:\Users\Public\frcYYYY``.
-In 2020 and later it is installed to ``C:\Users\Public\wpilib\YYYY``.
-This lessens clutter when multiple years software are installed.

     **Download Visual Studio Code**

       For licensing reasons, the installer cannot contain the VS Code installer bundled in.
 Click *Select/Download VS Code* to either download the VS Code installer or select a pre-downloaded copy.
 If you intend to install on other machines without internet connections, after the download completes, you can click *Open Downloaded File* to be taken to the zip file on the file system to copy along with the Offline Installer.